BrookingsInstitution/MetroRecoveryIndex/README.md

 Readers can view metro progress in two ways: impact from pre-crisis baseline, and trajectory over the most recent month.

-*Note:* Metropolitan areas are assigned to metro size classes based on population estimates from the 2018 1-year ASC.
+*Note:* Metropolitan areas are assigned to metro size classes based on population estimates from the 2019 1-year ASC.
 Some 53 metro areas with populations of 1 million or greater belong to the “Very Large” metro size class.
 Some 56 metro areas with populations between 500,000 and 1 million belong to the “Large” size class.
 Finally, some 83 metro areas with populations between 250,000 and 500,000 belong to the “Mid-sized” size class.

 # New COVID-19 cases
 **Source:** New York Times
 **Definition:** Average daily number of new cases per 100,000 residents.

-**Latest data** : February 2021
+**Latest data** : March 2021
-**Last updated:** March 9, 2021
+**Last updated:** April 5, 2021

 | **label** | **name** |
   | --- | --- |